Riley-Py/UWaterloo-Work/EARTH 121/Field Notes/Field Notes Journal 3 - What Do You See In The Video.md

 - Viscous in consistency
 - Flows almost like a river
-	- Has many air bubbles forming and popping,
+	- Has many air bubbles forming and popping, causing the lava to sputter into the air
+### Answer (under 100 words)

+Lava moves across the Earth with a viscous consistency about it.
+It isn't runny like vinegar

 #earth121